woctezuma/discord-deletion-bot/README.md

 ## Filters

 Filters include:
-1. regex search in messages,
+1. regex search in messages, with `"mode": "regex"`,
-2. userIDs,
+2. userIDs, with `"mode": "users"`,
-3. a combination of both.
+3. a combination of both, with `"mode": "regexuser"`.

 ## Example config.json

+The `token` of your bot can be found at `https://discord.com/developers/applications/[APPLICATION_ID]/bot`, where `[APPLICATION_ID]` should be replaced by **your** application ID.

+The `guild`, `match_users` and `ignore_channels` IDs can be found by right-clicking on the server, users, and channels respectively, after you have enabled the developer tools in the advanced section of the settings of your Discord client.

+You can check your `match_regex` with online tools such as [this one][regex-online-tool].

 ```Json
 {